MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-jboss-eap-on-azure-app-service.md

 ## Post-migration

-Now that you have your application migrated to Azure App Service you should verify that it works as you expect.
-Once you've done that we have some recommendations for you that can make your application more cloud-native.
+Now that you've migrated your application to Azure App Service, you should verify that it works as you expect.
+After you've done that, we have some recommendations for you that can make your application more cloud-native.

 [!INCLUDE [post-migration-recomendations-app-service](includes/post-migration-recomendations-app-service.md)]